-Action Network % Complete , Infrastructure and Assets 75%
+Action Network % Complete Implement the City of Launceston Urban Greening Action Plan.
+Infrastructure and Assets 75%

 The Urban Greening Action Plan has been translated into a four-year delivery plan, and implementation has commenced.
 The first of the tree order for 2024 has arrived at the City of Launceston's nursery, ready to be prepared for planting in the coming years.
-Council officers have participated in community engagement activities, such as Tamar NRM's Sustainable Living Festival, and have created new content for the Council website.
+Council officers have participated in community engagement activities, such as Tamar NRM's Sustainable Living Festival, and have created new content for the council website.
 The city's first Precinct Plan, for the suburb of Mowbray, is nearing completion, and will form the template for other suburbs.
 Work has progressed on the development of a Significant Tree Register for the City, focussed on Council-owned trees.
 Significant trees may be of outstanding aesthetic significance, very large or very old (venerable), commemorative, a significant component within the landscape, a variety that is rare or of horticultural or genetic value, and/or important to the ecological community.